-The Science Essential Standards, a state-adopted curriculum, began implementation in the 2012-2013 school year and provide a framework for students to develop scientific literacy.
-The standards provide Clarifying Objectives for Life, Earth, and Physical Science in middle grades.

-Science as Inquiry, a critical component of middle grades science courses, emphasizes scientific inquiry to develop an understanding of science concepts throughout the Essential Standards.
+The North Carolina Science Standard Course of Study was recently updated and adopted in July 2023.
+The new Science Standards will go into effect at the beginning of the 2024-25 academic school year.
+These standards are intended to foster conceptual understanding and help develop scientifically literate students.
+The standards provide Clarifying Objectives for Life, Earth/Space, and Physical Science in middle grades.
+Science as Inquiry, a critical component of middle grades science courses, emphasizes scientific inquiry to develop an understanding of science concepts throughout the Science Standards.
+The Science and Engineering Practices (SEPs) are embedded in the standards to support a greater emphasis on how students develop scientific and the durable skills within the NC Portrait of a Graduate.
 Students participate in scientific investigations to promote logical reasoning and develop science process skills.
 Inquiry-based scientific investigations in grades six, seven, and eight support and expand students' understanding of the Science Essential Standards and Clarifying Objectives.

-The goal of GCS Middle School Science is to create an atmosphere where students gain an enduring interest in science and develop necessary scientific knowledge and process skills to experience success in high school science courses and to be college and career ready.
+The goal of GCS Middle School Science is to create an atmosphere where students gain an enduring interest in science and develop the necessary scientific knowledge and process skills to experience success in high school science courses and to be college and career ready.